pvdz/preval/tests/cases/normalize/expressions/assignments/for_of_left/auto_ident_computed_c-seq_simple_assign_complex_member.md

 ## Todos triggered

-- objects in isFree check
+- (todo) objects in isFree check
-- Calling a static method on an ident that is not global and not recorded: $tmpForOfGen_next
+- (todo) Calling a static method on an ident that is not global and not recorded: $tmpForOfGen_next

 ## Globals